The JWST EXCELS Survey: gas-phase metallicity evolution at 2 < z < 8: Applying the non-parametric test to direct-method metallicites

 \section{Applying the non-parametric test to direct-method metallicites}

 In Fig.~\ref{fig:direct-method-nonparam} we perform the non-parametric test for the FMR \citep[][]{salim2014} on our direct-method metallicity sample.
-Whilst there correlations are not statistically significant, with Spearman coefficients of $\rho=[-0.26, -0.36]$ and $p=[0.42, 0.23]$ for $2<z<4$ and $4<z<8$ respectively, there is a more tentative signal of a correlation between $\Delta \log(\rm O/H)$ and $\Delta \log(\rm SFR)$ than in the strong-line sample (Fig.~\ref{fig:empirical-fmr}).
+Whilst there correlations are not statistically significant, with Spearman coefficients of $\rho=[-0.13, -0.38]$ and $p=[0.64, 0.28]$ for $2<z<4$ and $4<z<8$ respectively, there remains a potential tentative signal of a correlation between $\Delta \log(\rm O/H)$ and $\Delta \log(\rm SFR)$.
 Notably, the EXCELS auroral line sample (as well as other auroral line samples, see \citealp{sanders2025b}) tend to be biased above the SFMS.
 This highlights the necessity for deep \emph{JWST} surveys to constrain direct method metallicities for samples spanning larger ranges of stellar mass and SFR.